Is there a time restriction for building in the communities featured on this website?

 The amounts will vary with each purchase, but the following is a list of what they generally are:

-To the buyer (also, there may be other fees, depending on the lender):
+To the buyer (there may be other fees, depending on lender policies):

-To the seller (there may be other fees, depending on the type of loan):
+To the seller (there may be other fees, depending on the type of loan, if any):

 Are there paved roads in the communities?

-The roads are paved in Clearwater Creek, Hearthstone Ridge, The Peaks at Lake Lure, Sweetbriar Farms and Ole Plantation, but they are (maintained) gravel in Pinnacle Ridge.
+The roads are paved in Clearwater Creek, Hearthstone Ridge, The Peaks at Lake Lure, Sweetbriar Farms, Amber Oaks and Tranquility at Lake Lure.
+Roads are maintained gravel in the Pinnacle Ridge and RiverBend communities.

 Are these gated communities?

-Yes, the entrances of these communities are gated (except for Pinnacle Ridge South - although the Northern section of Pinnacle is now gated).
+The entrances of several of these communities are gated (except for Pinnacle Ridge South and Amber Oaks).
 Many owners enjoy the comfort of knowing access is restricted while they are away from their property.
-This is a rural area, and though most of these communities are gated, there are few sidewalks or curbs, just home sites with light restrictions

 What are the restrictions?